MrAsterisco/homebridge-hisense-tv/README.md

 In theory, any RemoteNOW enabled TV should work with this plugin.
 However, some TVs have different behaviors, different SSL configurations and may not work completely or may require additional steps.

 This plugin has been developed and tested running Homebridge on Ubuntu Linux 20.04 with a HiSense 50AE7010F.
-If your configuration differ, the steps below may not be a 100% accurate: even if the general idea is the same *(pair the TV, add it to Home, use it)*, your mileage may vary.
+If your configuration differs, the steps below may not be a 100% accurate: even if the general idea is the same *(pair the TV, add it to Home, use it)*, your mileage may vary.

 **If you find anything that is not correct, please open an issue (or even better: a PR changing this file) explaining what you're doing differently to make this plugin work with different TV models and/or on different operating systems.**